AmashOnBlitz/CFGen/docs/README.md

 ---

-## Project Philosophy

-CFGen is built on a few convictions:

-**Correctness over convenience.** The macro resolver validates brace matching, checks transform syntax, enforces nesting limits, and reports errors with line numbers.
-It won't silently produce garbage output.

-**Transparency.** Templates are plain files you write.
-Macros are key-value pairs you define.
-The record files are human-readable text.
-Nothing is hidden in opaque binary formats or databases.

-**Minimal footprint.** CFGen doesn't install services, register itself with the OS, or require a runtime.
-It's a binary that reads a few text files and writes output.
-When it's done, it's done.

-**One job, done well.** This isn't a build system, a scaffolding tool, or a code generator framework.
-It generates files from templates with macro substitution.
-That's the whole thing.

----

 ## Contributing

 If you find a bug, have a feature idea, or want to add a transform — contributions are welcome.